0xr3ngar/cherri/README.md

 ## Interactive Selection

-When you choose to select specific PRs, you'll see a checkbox interface:
+When you use the `-i` or `--interactive` flag, you'll see a checkbox interface:

 ```
 🍒 Found 12 PRs with 🍒.
 Select specific PRs?
 Yes